 An essential part of WLT's philosophy is always to work through local partners and rely on local expertise.
 Unlike some organisations, WLT does not have its own local offices or direct the priorities of its partners.
 However, when required WLT assists with technical knowledge and supports the development of local skills and partner capacity.

-WLT believes that it is important to be able to quantify results, and that the area of land now under active conservation by WLT's partners is the best ambassador an organisation can have.
+It is important to be able to quantify results, and having areas of land under active conservation by WLT's partners is the best way to highlight the Trust’s achievements.

 WLT projects use the below approaches, which are funded through a variety of mechanisms including special appeals, grants and Payments for Ecosystems Services (PES).

 WLT was one of the first organisations in the world to focus specifically on the conservation of threatened habitats through land purchase.
 Working with partner organisations across the world, WLT funds the purchase or lease of threatened land to create nature reserves, protecting both habitats and their wildlife.

 WLT does not own or manage any of the areas it helps save outside of the UK: the land is always purchased, protected and managed by local partner organisations or communities.